thavlik/vpn-operator/README.md

   name: my-vpn
   namespace: default
   labels:
-    # You can optionally specify a label so that Masks have the ability
+    # You can optionally specify label(s) so that Masks have the ability
     # to select this service at the exclusion of others.
 Multiple labels
     # can be specified by separating them with commas.
 This Provider will
     # match the labels "my-vpn" or "default".